The course has 3 basic requirements

-The Greek word meaning a human being, a person of either gender, by the English word “person” rather than man or mankind. this is a preference within the English language, and has nothing to do with the original Greek
+The Greek word for a human being, means a person of either gender, by the English word “person” rather than “man” or “mankind”. this is a preference within the English language and has nothing to do with the original Greek

 I have chosen to translate rather than transliterate many words, not following the usual tradition of Bible translation.
-“Transliteration” is the putting of Greek letters into English language, and “translation” is the rendering of their meaning into the English language.
-For example, “Angel” is the result of putting Greek letters into the English letters, but the actual translation is “Messenger”.
+“Transliteration” is the putting of Greek letters into the English language, and “translation” is the rendering of their meaning into the English language.
+For example, “Angel” results from putting Greek letters into English letters, but the actual translation is “Messenger”.
 In the same way, the word “Satan” is the transliteration, but “Adversary” is the meaning, the translation.

 I have used “they” as the third person generic singular rather than “he or she”.
 This is now accepted English language usage,